-The vehicle has seat-mounted side impact airbags and roof-rail airbags.
-See Airbag System on page 3-20.
-Seat-mounted side impact and roof-rail airbags are intended to inflate in moderate to severe side crashes depending on the location of the impact.
-In addition, these roof-rail airbags are intended to inflate during a rollover or in a severe frontal impact.
-Seat-mounted side impact and roof-rail airbags will inflate if the crash severity is above the system's designed threshold level.
-The threshold level can vary with specific vehicle design.

-Roof-rail airbags are not intended to inflate in rear impacts.
-A seat-mounted side impact airbag is intended to inflate on the side of the vehicle that is struck.
-Both roof-rail airbags will inflate when either side of the vehicle is struck or if the sensing system predicts that the vehicle is about to roll over on its side, or in a severe frontal impact.
+Roof-rail airbags are designed to inflate in moderate to severe side crashes depending on the location of the impact.
+In addition, these roof-rail airbags are designed to inflate during a rollover or in a severe frontal impact.
+Roof-rail airbags are not designed to inflate in rear impacts.
+Both roof-rail airbags will inflate when either side of the vehicle is struck, if the sensing system predicts that the vehicle is about to roll over on its side, or in a severe frontal impact.